There will be further discussions on the tolling system to be levied on Gauteng highways, Transport Minister S’bu Ndebele said on Monday.

 “With the current billing chaos resulting mainly from the flawed Johannesburg computer system, not forgetting similar problems with the Ekurhuleni and Tshwane systems last year, yet another area of concern is being created with this system due to its complexity,” DA Gauteng transport spokesperson Neil Campbell said in a statement.

 “Taxes are meant to be transparent and simple to understand, and a toll is just another tax.
+This one, however, is so complicated that mistakes are bound to creep in,” he said.

 ‘It will become part of life’